jgaull/ryde-api-docs/README.md

 ### Obtaining and access_token
 In order to receive an access token you must do the following:

-1. First ordered list item
-2. Another item
-⋅⋅* Unordered sub-list.
-1. Actual numbers don't matter, just that it's a number ⋅⋅1.
-Ordered sub-list
-4. And another item.

 1. Direct the user to our authorization url.
-* Unordered sub-list.
 	* If the user is not logged in, they will be asked to log in.
 	* The user will be asked if they would like to grant your application access to her Ryde data.
 2. The Ryde server will redirect the user to a URI of your choice.
 Take the provided `code` parameter and exchange it for an `access_token` by POSTing the `code` to our `access_token` url.

 ### Notes